Mr Spelling Bee

 Commas are a matter of taste

-“When should I use a comma?” is regular question.
+“When should I use a comma?” is a regular question.
 There’s no single answer to that.
-My guide is,read over the paragraph and drop in commas to make the sense communicate.
+Read over the paragraph you’ve written and drop in commas where you feel they help to make the sense communicate.

 Our First Minister, Nicola Sturgeon, bless her, tweeted “back peddling” to an opponent when she meant back pedalling.
-You will find lots in any newspaper.
-And you will, hear them when in opinionated company.
+You will find lots of malapropisms in newspapers.
+And you will hear them spoken in opinionated company.

 The first malapropism I coined was during my final year dance at primary school.
 It took some time to screw up enough courage to ask my favourite teacher if she was free for the next dance, but when I approached her nervously it came out as, “Miss … are you vacant for the next dance?”

-On one occasion a film colleague noticed I omitted the apostrophe from ain’t throughout a piece of screenplay dialogue.
+On one occasion a film colleague noticed I omitted the apostrophe from ain’t throughout a piece of screen dialogue.

 “You can’t write it that way.
 It has a comma!”
 [He was wrong.
 It has an apostrophe.]

-No matter our education, we pay little or no attention to grammar when communicating verbally, (Oxbridge dons are no better.
-They overlook perfect grammatical sentences in their speech) But weirdly (yes, we can begin a sentence with a conjunction) we adopt written language in speech when it isn’t necessary.
+No matter our education, we pay little or no attention to grammar when communicating verbally.
+Oxbridge dons are no better.
+They overlook perfect grammatical sentences in their speech.
+But weirdly (yes, you can begin a sentence with a conjunction) we adopt written language in speech when it isn’t necessary.

-Readers will have heard a pundit or politician answer a question by speaking ‘eg’ rather than saying for example.
+Readers will have heard a pundit or politician answer a question by saying ‘eg’ rather than saying for example.
 Another is counting on their fingers as they make a list of things, “Well, ‘a’ we can do this, and ‘b’ we can do that.”
+Odd how abbreviations strictly for written English are used in everyday speech without embarrassment.

 The split infinitive

 The answer is you don’t have to if you don’t want to.
 The problem of the split infinitive only arises when the infinitive appears with the preposition to, and an accompanying adverb, or adverbial phrase.
 If you put adverbial words between the ‘to’ and the verb, you split the infinitive.
-Pedants think who employ split infinitives are uneducated.
+Pedants think those who employ split infinitives are uneducated.

 I avoid the split infinitive only because it makes a sentence sound clunky.